Tackling the Saturation of Oxygen: The Use of Phosphorus and Sulphur as Proxies Within the Neutral Interstellar Medium of Star-Forming Galaxies: Introduction

 The element traditionally used as a proxy to oxygen is sulphur \citep[e.g.,][]{Pettini:2002a,Battisti:2012,BergT:2013}.
 Below 3200~\AA, the singly ionized form of sulphur (\sii) is detected through a triplet at 1250.6, 1253.8, and 1259.5~\AA.
-Like oxygen, sulphur is an $\alpha$ element and has a relatively low condensation temperature \citep[$T_c=704$~K,][]{Lodders:2003}.
-While oxygen shows mild dust depletion characteristics \citep{Savage:1996}, we are still unaware as to the true refractory nature of sulphur \citep[see ][for a review]{Calura:2009}.
+Like oxygen, sulphur has a relatively low condensation temperature \citep[$T_c=704$~K,][]{Lodders:2003} and is an $\alpha$ element (however see also \citet{Matteucci:2005} for possible non-negligible production of S by SNe Ia).
+While oxygen shows mild dust depletion characteristics \citep{Savage:1996}, we are still unaware as to the true refractory nature of sulphur \citep[see ][for a review]{Calura:2009ApJ}.
 In some environments, e.g. the cold ISM of the Milky Way, sulphur has a depletion of 0.0--0.2~dex \citep{Sembach:2000}, while models of dark interstellar clouds suggest higher depletions by 2--3 orders of magnitude \citep{Scappini:2003}.
 However, since dust depletion can strongly depend on the star-formation history of a system, the depletion level of sulphur in star-forming galaxies is currently unknown and we hope to address it in this paper.
 In addition to this, ionization corrections for \sii\ are found to be negligible when $\log[N$(\hi)/cm$^{-2}]\gtrsim20.5$ and gas metallicities are sub-solar \citep[][J14 hereafter]{James:2014b}. \sii\ can, however, suffer from saturation.
 In a recent study of 243 sight lines in the Milky Way (MW), \citet{Jenkins:2009} (J09 hereafter) found only 9 unsaturated \sii\ lines.